microsoft/onnxruntime/docs/extensions/build.md

 ---
-title: Development
+title: Build
 description: Instructions for building and developing ORT Extensions.
 parent: Extensions
-nav_order: 2
+nav_order: 3
 ---
-# Build and Development
+# Build from Source

 This project supports Python and can be built from source easily, or a simple cmake build without Python dependency.
 ## Python package